- Academics Menu

 Employers include such organizations as state, county, and federal governments; private not-for profit human services agencies; hospitals; schools; and residential care facilities.
 Job titles include caseworker, family support worker, youth counselor, advocate, client advocate, alcohol counselor, eligibility counselor, residential counselor, rehabilitation caseworker, home health aide, group home worker, and social work assistant.

-Many human services graduates pursue baccalaureate degrees in areas such as Human Development, Psychology, Counseling and Social Work.
-As a graduate of Jefferson you will have many transfer opportunities to consider and will be able to choose from a wide variety of colleges and universities to pursue your baccalaureate degree including SUNY Oswego, SUNY Potsdam, SUNY Empire State College, Utica College and Cornell University.
-Jefferson has partnered with some selected academic institutions to develop agreements that help students transfer smoothly.
-These agreements assist students with selecting courses in their academic program that will transfer effectively to specific baccalaureate programs.
-Currently, formal agreements exist with the following institutions:
+As a graduate of Jefferson, you will have many transfer opportunities to consider and will be able to choose from a wide variety of colleges and universities to pursue your baccalaureate degree.
+Jefferson has partnered with some select academic institutions and developed agreements that help students transfer smoothly to specific baccalaureate programs.
+Currently, formal agreements exist with Keuka College, Social Work, B.S.*; Cazenovia College, Human Services, B.S.; Syracuse University; SUNY Albany; SUNY Brockport; SUNY Cortland; SUNY Empire State College, various degrees; and SUNY Plattsburgh.

-* This program is offered through the Keuka College ASAP (Accelerated Study for Adults Program) in Watertown at the Jefferson Community College Higher Education Center.
+* This degree completion program is offered through the Keuka College ASAP (Accelerated Study for Adults Program) in Watertown at the Jefferson Higher Education Center.
 Classes meet one night each week for 4 hours, plus an additional 5-8 hours outside of class.
 The baccalaureate degree can be earned in just under 3 years.

 Gwendolyn Francis-Frey, Associate Professor of Early Childhood